jupyterlab/jupyterlab/packages/services/README.md

 functionality, such as preferences for whether a kernel should be started and a user-friendly kernel name and status.

-Here is a diagram that provides an overview of the different components:
+Here is a diagram that provides an overview of the different components ([source](./architecture.xml)):

 ![architecture-diagram](./architecture.png)